midonet/midonet/docs/midolman-bgp.md

 Network namespaces only provide isolation for networking.
 Filesystems, CPU, memory and I/O are shared.
-Two processes in two different network namespaces won't be able to talk to each other via network, unless the wiring is done (i.e. veth interfaces), but the can see exactly the same files and they will compete for the CPU time.
+Two processes in two different network namespaces won't be able to talk to each other via network, unless the wiring is done (i.e. veth interfaces), but they can see exactly the same files and they will compete for the CPU time.

 Network namespaces are a subset of Linux Containers (LXC).
 In fact Linux